fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Weekly reflection' text="
-Even though they are published within a few years of each other, how do these authors differ in how they define a successful diet?
+Even though they are published within a few years of each other, how do the three authors from this week differ in how they define a successful diet?
 How do the authors establish their expertise?
 "%}

 ## Week 7: Vitamins
 You've probably heard that you should take your vitamins.
-Yes, they are crucial for health in minuscule amounts, but why is there so much focus on them?
-This looks at the discovery and marketing of vitamins in the early 1900s.
+Of course they are crucial for health in minuscule amounts, but are we really in danger of falling short? why is there so much focus on them?
+This week we look more closely at the discovery and marketing of vitamins in the early 1900s.
 The way the mere idea of vitamins reshaped nutritional thinking is still with us today.
 These readings also help us think about the relationship between scientific expertise and common sense.

+{% include alert.html class='warning' title='NO READING REFLECTIONS' text="
 No M/W reading responses due this week, but a slightly longer weekly reflection.
+"%}

 ### Mon 09/28
 - Catherine Price, _Vitamania_, Chapter 4: Journey into Food, 47--63.